Authentication

 Table of contents

-The first step to set up the Authentication feature in the Puko Framework is to type the following command in the console/terminal:
+The first step to setting up the Authentication feature in the Puko Framework is to run the following command in your terminal:

 php puko setup auth <auth_name>

-You can choose any name related to the entity, for example, StudentAuth or GuestAuth.
-You can have more than one authentication feature.
+You can choose any name relevant to the entity, such as StudentAuth or GuestAuth.
+You may implement multiple authentication features within a single project.

 php puko setup auth StudentAuth

-After executing the command, a file class will be automatically generated and placed in the plugins/auth directory:
+After executing the command, a new class file will be automatically generated in the plugins/auth directory:

 - plugins/